rsnorona/currency_converter/README.md

   3. Make sure that [Google Chrome](https://www.google.com/intl/es_es/chrome/) (version 120.0.6099.109 or higher) is installed.
   4. Download git repository using git SSH (don't forget to add ssh key first)
     - [Repository](https://github.com/rsnorona/currency_converter)
+  5. Download [Chrome Driver](https://googlechromelabs.github.io/chrome-for-testing/) (according to your operative system) and update the CHROME_DRIVER_PATH in the .env file.
+  6. Update the OPERATIVE_SYSTEM variable in the .env file according to your operative system, the options are: "Windows", "macOS" or "Linux".

-  5. Navigate to application directory
+  7. Navigate to application directory
     - ```cd currency_converter```
-  6. Install application dependencies and seed the database
+  8. Install application dependencies and seed the database
     - ```sh scripts/install_and_seed.sh```
-  7. Start the application locally
+  9. Start the application locally
     - ```sh scripts/start.sh```
+  10. Start using the API's or run the automated test
+    - ```sh scripts/run_test.sh```

 ## API Usage